If Ever I See You Again (film): Reception

 The film's reputation did not improve with time.
 In 2011, an article in New York magazine termed it an "obscure flop".

 If Ever I See You Again was released on VHS in 1986.
 As of 2015, it had not been released on DVD.

+Accolades

+This film won Worst Picture at the first Stinkers Bad Movie Awards.
+When the ballot for that year was revisited and expanded in 2003, it was again nominated for Worst Picture, but lost to Renaldo and Clara.
+This film received three other nominations and two dishonorable mentions.